Plan your visit

 Dogs on leads are welcome at Fairhaven Lake Visitor Centre.
 Please keep your dog on a lead and under close, effective control at all times.

-For more information on where you can walk dogs around Fairhaven Lake, please see Fylde Council's webpage.
+For more information on where you can walk dogs around Fairhaven Lake, and where leads are required, please see Fylde Council's webpage.

 We know that the countryside is a dog walking paradise.
-It’s important to remember the special surroundings here are wonderful havens for rare wildlife so we’ve created designated dog exercise areas / dog-friendly routes for you and your pooch to enjoy.
+It’s important to remember the special surroundings here are wonderful havens for wildlife.

-Even if dogs are very well behaved, wildlife / livestock can easily become startled by a loose dog they perceive as a predator.
+Even if dogs are very well behaved, wildlife can easily become startled by a loose dog they perceive as a predator.
 Disturbing wildlife does more than simply causing it to move away; it uses up their energy, decreasing their chance of survival regardless of season.
-Thank you for protecting the special wildlife here by keeping your dog on a lead and under close, effective control.
+Thank you for protecting the special wildlife here by keeping your dog on a lead.

-- Dog water bowls are available at the back of the visitor centre.
+- Dog water bowls are available at the front of the visitor centre.

 Group booking information